Ranganathaswamy temple, Karamadai: Legend

 As per Hindu legend, the place was once a forest with Karai trees.
 A tribe named Kottariyar inhabited the region, whose main profession was herding cattle.
 One day a herdsman found that his cow was not giving him any milk and emptied all its milk in an anthill.
 He dug up the anthill, but was astonished to see blood coming out of it.
-After spiritual advise of a priest named Vedavyasabhattar, a temple was erected around the anthill.
+After spiritual advice of a priest named Vedavyasabhattar, a temple was erected around the anthill.
 Vishnu is said to have appeared in the dreams of Pitchu Mandarayar, one of the inhabitants.

 As per a modern legend, a British general was trying to build a railway line bisecting the temple.
 The people of the village prayed for divine intervention.
 It is believed that Vishnu appeared in the dream of the General, who later withdrew his plans to demolish the temple.
 He also gifted a festive image of a horse to be used during divine procession.